 - Students are encouraged to secure all personal items in their locked desks.
 With that said, students should be cognizant of storing irreplaceable items in the desk lockers. i.e. cash, jewelry, etc. The School of Architecture and Planning is not liable for any lost or stolen items left on or in the studio desk.

-At the end of each semester, all students must clean their work area, empty their studio desk, and remove all locks from the desk.
+At the end of each semester*, undergraduate students must clean their work area, empty their studio desk, and remove all locks from the desk.
 Students are liable for any significant damage to the studio desks.
 Besides normal wear and tear, the desk and chair should be in the same condition when it was issued to the student.